AndreaPerrello/Rebeca/README.md

 which, in a human-readable definition, means that the rule action will be fired only if "*the people counter device with ID=3 is counting at least one person*" **OR** if "*its at least 6pm on the UTC and the people counter device with ID=2 is counting at least one person*".

+##### Aggregation conditions

+Conditions can be also defined on aggregations of values of different *homogenous entities*.
+Two or more entities are homogeneous respect to an aggregation if the aggregation property exists for each considered entity.

+In the example below, we want the sum of the *count* property of two entity of class *device* to be at least 2:

+    condition:
+        $aggregation:
+          $function: sum
+          $entities:
+            - device:
+                type: people_counter
+                id: 2
+            - device:
+                type: people_counter
+                id: 5
+          $property:
+            count:
+              - '>=': 2

+...

+Aggregation entities are considered as normal entities in terms of nestability inside *$or*/*$and* keywords.

 ##### Action

 Coming soon...